UT-ADL/autoware_mini_practice/practice_3/README.md

     node.run()
 ```

-3. Two subscribers are already created.
-Add some content in the callbacks so that it won't give an error when you run it (`pass` or some kind of helpful printouts)
+3. Two subscribers have already been created.
+Add some content in the callbacks so that it won't give an error when you run it (`pass` or some helpful printouts)
-   - for example, in `current_pose_callback`, you could print out coordinates
+   - For example, in `current_pose_callback`, you could print out coordinates
 4. Add the [shebang line](https://en.wikipedia.org/wiki/Shebang_(Unix)) and [give execution rights](https://kb.iu.edu/d/abdb) to your node

 #### Validation
 * run `roslaunch autoware_mini_practice_solutions practice_3.launch`
 * The path should be visualized, and no error messages in the console
-* If you are printing out `current_pose` see if the output is logical (starting with `x: 0.0, y: 0.0`), and when placed near to the path start, coordinates should be close to the following: `x: 266.7159118652344, y: -894.0006713867188`
+* If you are printing out `current_pose` see if the output is logical (starting with `x: 0.0, y: 0.0`), and when placed near the path start, coordinates should be close to the following: `x: 266.7159118652344, y: -894.0006713867188`
 * There should also be a console output message from the bicycle simulator node when setting the 2D Pose Estimate: